Information Literacy | Library and Information Science

 - Identify opportunities for librarians to provide direct and indirect support to local communities;

 - Compare and contrast the different economic resources that support local communities; and

 - Demonstrate the usefulness of resources such as census data, geographic information systems (GIS), and subscription-based databases to local communities.

-Ann Fiegen, Michael Germano, Julie Shen, Jordan Nielsen, and Yuhfen Diana Wu.
-"In N Out — Reaching OUT to the community from withIN our student body" Faculty and Staff Publications (2016).
+Ann Fiegen, Michael Germano, Julie Shen, Jordan Nielsen, and Yuhfen Diana H. Wu.
+"In N Out — Reaching OUT to the community from withIN our student body" CARL 2016 (2016).